You bought new running shoes three weeks before your race.

 What If You Can’t Break In Shoes Before Race Day?

-If you’re less than 100 miles or two weeks away from race day with completely new shoes, you have a problem.
+If you’re less than 100 miles or two weeks away from race day with completely new shoes, you have real options.

 Even if your old shoes are at 400–500 miles, they’re a known quantity.